-Any discrimination or bigotry is too much, and there is no league table of fails to take into account the unique characteristics of the discrimination faced by different minorities.
+Any discrimination or bigotry is too much, and there is no league table of racism.
+The argument also fails to take into account the unique characteristics of the discrimination faced by different minorities.
 We should be able to agree that where any form of antisemitism exists, it should be opposed just as any form of racism and discrimination would.